-The Emergency Management Manual Victoria (EMMV) defines Emergency Response as responding to emergencies and their effects by using resources effectively and providing immediate rescue and relief services.
+The Emergency Management Act 2013 defines Emergency Response as the combating of emergencies and the provision of rescue and immediate relief services.

 The State Emergency Response Plan (included in the EMMV) details the response management arrangements for Victoria.
 Those arrangements are applicable at all levels, State, Regional and Municipal.
-Included in the arrangements are definitions of Command, Control and Coordination, the identification of Control and Support Agencies for specific emergencies and the role of local government.
+Victorian emergency response operational arrangements are underpinned by individual agencies performing specific tasks in response to emergencies according to their legislated role, obligations and administrative arrangements.